(Last Updated On: September 8, 2018)

 Bring a pan of water to a boil then remove it from the heat and add 5 drops of tea tree essential oil.
 Close your eyes and lean over the steam while draping a towel over your head to concentrate the steam in one area.

-Here is a great list of Tea Tree Oil products out on the marketing right now.
+Here is an excellent list of Tea Tree Oil products out on the marketing right now.

 Salicylic acid is a beta-hydroxy acid with mildly exfoliating properties.
 It increases cell turnover which is something we need to encourage to allow the skin to release milia.
 A natural source of salicylic acid is fruit.
 Here’s a list with the best sources.